calamari-io/calamari-jira-cloud-integration/README.md

 ```

 ### Deploy using Cloudformation template
-Deploy using the cloud formation template provided in `cloudformation/lambda.yml`.
-All the configuration is done using CloudFormation parameters and can be keept in SSM Parameter Store or Lambda function environment variables.
+Deploy using the CloudFormation template provided in `cloudformation/lambda.yml`.
+All configuration is done using CloudFormation parameters and can be stored in the SSM Parameter Store or as Lambda function environment variables.

 | Parameter Name | Description | Example | Default value |
 | :------------- | :---------- | :------ | :------------ |